KyleAMathews/convert-css-length/README.md

 convert('30px', 'em');
 // ---> 1.875em

-// Convert em to pixels using fromContext (1em is relative to the
+// Convert em to pixels using fromContext.
-// font-size of its element so if using converting from em
+// em(s) are relative to the font-size at the same node.
+If you're setting an em on a node whose font-size
-// (btw, rem is awesome and completely solves this problem) you need to
+// is different than the base font size, you'll need to pass that font-size as the third parameter.
-// set the font-size of element you're converting from.). convert('1em', 'px', '14px')
+// Or just use rem instead which sizes everything relative to the base node. convert('1em', 'px', '14px')
 // ---> 14px
 ```